BLSQ/iaso/README.md

 > **note**
 >
-> all the commands here need to be run, in the project dictory, where you cloned the repository
+> all the commands here need to be run in the project directory, where you cloned the repository

 ### 2. Build the containers